-My first thought when I read about the flight bans following the volcanic ash cloud that spread across Europe last Thursday was that the gods are on the side of Iceland.
+When I read about the flight bans following the volcanic ash cloud that spread across Europe last Thursday, my first thought was that the gods are on the side of Iceland.
 They'll put the lid on as soon as there is a reasonable agreement with the UK and the Netherlands concerning the Icesave debacle.
-But that's just irony.
-It is a serious calamity that raises a number of issues.
+It is, of course, a serious calamity that raises a number of issues.

 As to all the people and businesses that have been affected, from a risk management point of view you should always have a capital buffer to absorb possible adverse events.
 You should have both time and money to stay a few days longer at your destination and businesses should be able to fill the gap of missing personnel.